-Life seemed rather boring at the Privet Drive but I bet these Harry Potter crafts would have kept even Harry himself busy and entertained.
+Life seemed rather dull at the Privet Drive, but I bet these Harry Potter crafts would have kept even Harry himself busy and entertained.

 Make a few at your next Harry Potter party or any day that needs some magic.
 The troll bogeys can ruin your appetite but will be a Harry Potter DIY project that many kids will find fascinating.

 You’ll find here crafts that appeal to teens too, so keep scrolling :).

 This post contains affiliate links.
 After clicking one of these links, I might get a small commission at no extra cost to you if you make a purchase.
 Read our full disclosure and liability disclaimer.

 Awesome Harry Potter Crafts

 These crafts and DIY projects are great to give as gifts to Harry Potter fans.

 1. Charms, charms, charms

 You can make all sorts of stuff with Harry Potter-themed charms!

-- Attach a charm to a ribbon and use as a bookmark.
+- Attach a charm to a ribbon and use it as a bookmark.

 - Put several charms on a charm chain bracelet to tell the story of Harry Potter.
 Use Hogwarts house-colored beads as spacer beads.
 These beads have a fun marbled look.

-- Loop one into a leather cord and use as a necklace or bracelet.
+- Loop one into a leather cord and use it as a necklace or bracelet.

 - Make a wine charm.
 Insert in the ring a few beads too to match a Hogwarts house colors

 - Make earrings.
 Buy inexpensive sterling earring hooks and hook in your charms.